Constraints on anisotropic RG flows from holographic entanglement entropy: Holographic entanglement entropy of anisotropic models

 The holographic entanglement entropy for a strip-shaped region, where entangling surface is described by two parallel $(d-1)$-dimensional planes separated by a distance $\ell$, is given by \cite{Ryu:2006bv,Ryu:2006ef}

 where $\alpha_{d}$ and $\beta_{d}$ are positive dimensionless numerical factors, and $H\gg\ell$ can be intended as an IR regulator along the entangling surface.
-The first term denotes the area law, and the second one is finite with coefficient $C_{d+1}$ related to a central charge of the underlying CFT via
+The first term denotes the area law and . the second one is finite with coefficient $C_{d}$, which is related to the central charge of the underlying CFT via

 This is suggestive that a c-function candidate along the RG flows can be extracted from the holographic entanglement entropy as \cite{Ryu:2006ef,Myers:2012ed}

 where at the fixed point we have $\mathit{c}_{d}=\mathit{C}_{d}$.
 The monotonicity of this function along the RG flows comes from the Lorentz symmetry and subadditivity inequalities of the entanglement entropy.